June 12, 2023

 There are, however, a number of states that currently have laws that require a provider to be present when administering abortion pills (even though this is medically unnecessary for most patients) or ban abortion entirely—and the legal landscape is constantly shifting since Roe v.
 Wade was overturned in June 2022.

-The legal right to access abortion pills by mail will remain in many states, including the seven states that Hey Jane currently provides services in: California, Colorado, Illinois, New Jersey, New Mexico, New York, and Washington.
+The legal right to access abortion pills by mail will remain in many states, including the seven states that Hey Jane currently provides services in: California, Colorado, Illinois, Maryland, Massachusetts, New Jersey, New Mexico, New York, Virginia, and Washington.

 If you are not currently in those states but are planning to travel to one of them to receive care from Hey Jane, we recommend staying put for the first 48 hours of the treatment to ensure you have easy access to the bathroom, a comfortable space, and the ability to easily contact us if any questions come up.
 While you do not need to be a resident of one of these states to receive care in that state, you must be physically located in one of these seven states to begin the Hey Jane treatment process and have the medications mailed to your location.